Working with temporal data#

 ...

-As a result, we get a Series in which the time is the index and the newly calculated average temperatures are the values.
-As can be seen from here, the first three temperature values are NaNs which is expected, as we specified that the average should always be based on four consecutive observations.
-Hence, with the first three observations the average cannot be calculated, and in this case pandas returns NaN.
+As output here, we get a Series in which time is the index and the newly calculated moving-window average temperatures are the values.
+As can be seen in this example, the first three temperature values are NaN, which is expected because we specified that the average should always be based on four consecutive observations.
+Thus, the average cannot be calculated for the first three observations, and pandas returns NaN.

 # Plot